SamKrause/nycda_assignments/basic_jquery/README.md

 	2.A.
 This might be cooler if it is done on a hover over some div around the death star so it moves before you can actually click it.
 3. On click make a flash so it looks like possibly the Death Star went into hyperspace.
 4. Add more and different debris on explosion.
+5. Set a timer and a
-5. Add a you win modal with an option to restart.
+6. Add a you win modal with an option to restart.
-6. If all of the above work - possibly add multiple levels with different enemy spacecraft that have varying difficutly to destroy.
+7. If all of the above work - possibly add multiple levels with different enemy spacecraft that have varying difficutly to destroy.